Exam Tip

 During the first half cycle

 During first half cycle of the input voltage, the upper end of the transformer secondary winding is positive with respect to the lower end.
 Thus during the first half cycle diodes D1 and D3 are forward biased and current flows through arm AB, enters the load resistance RL, and returns back flowing through arm DC.
-During this half of each input cycle, the diodes D2 and Dare reverse biased and current is not allowed to flow in arms AD and BC.
+During this half of each input cycle, the diodes D2 and D4 are reverse biased and current is not allowed to flow in arms AD and BC.
 The flow of current is indicated by solid arrows in the figure above.
 We have developed another diagram below to help you understand the current flow quickly.
 See the diagram below – the green arrows indicate beginning of current flow from source (transformer secondary) to the load resistance.
 The red arrows indicate return path of current from load resistance to the source, thus completing the circuit.

 Flow of current in Bridge Rectifier